ninyanin/McHacks-9/README.md

-Thanks for checking out our project!!
+Thanks for checking out Choose Me a Movie!!

 In the context of the pandemic, when we've been spending more time at home and looking to watch nice movies, we've often found ourselves indecisive and wasting precious time mindlessly scrolling through lists of content.
 We decided to take matters into our own hands and make a website with a robust yet sophisticated means of providing the ideal movie to watch for each individual.